Directed Graph Hashing: Introduction

-The Merkle hashing technique can not be naivly extended to directed graphs with cycles.
+A Merkle-style hashing technique can not be naively extended to directed graphs with cycles.
 Any cycle would lead to infinite recursion, due to the requirement that the hash of a node depends on the hash of its children.
 In this paper we work around this issue by operating on the condensation graph.
 The condensation graph of some graph $G$ is formed by contracting all nodes in a strongly connected component into a single node.
 Strongly connected components are hashed as a whole by utilizing a graph canonization algorithm.
 The condensation graph is a DAG by construction, which makes it amenable to Merkle DAG hashing.
 Combining these two concepts leads to an Merkle-style algorithm for directed graphs with cycles.
-This algorithm was discovered by closely examining how the poly-variadic y-combinator encodes information between recursive function calls \cite{ycombinator}.